You Can Get It If You Really Want: In popular culture

 The Jimmy Cliff song was famously used in the 1972 film The Harder They Come.

-In 1990, the song was used on the album Sebastian from The Little Mermaid as most of the songs were performed by Samuel E. Wright as Sebastian the crab.
+In 1990 the song was used on the album Sebastian from The Little Mermaid as most of the songs were performed by Samuel E. Wright as Sebastian the crab.
 Wright also performed this version in Sebastian's Caribbean Jambore.

-The Jimmy Cliff version was used in the soundtrack of the 1997 film Speed 2: Cruise Control; the 2005 Will Smith film Hitch and the 2012 Aardman Animation film The Pirates!
-In an Adventure with Scientists!.
+The Jimmy Cliff version was used in the soundtrack of the 1997 film Speed 2: Cruise Control; the 2005 Will Smith film Hitch.

 Cliff’s version was used as a musical number in the inaugural episode of the British television musical comedy drama serial Blackpool, whereas Dekker's version was also used in the soundtrack of the 2010 British film Made in Dagenham.

 The Jimmy Cliff version was featured in the Marvel Studios I Am Groot short "Magnum Opus".

+Desmond Dekker's version was used in the credits sequence of Aardman's 2012 stop motion animated feature film The Pirates!
+In an Adventure with Scientists!.

 Appearances

 Jimmy Cliff included his own version of the song on his 2004 compilation album Reggae Night.
-The Dekker version on the other hand was included in the triple-disc compilation album released Now That's What I Call Reggae in June 2012.
+The Dekker version was included in the triple-disc compilation album released Now That's What I Call Reggae in June 2012.